flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ## CPU

 Instead of placing many off-the-shelf chips on the motherboard, Nintendo opted for a single chip to house (and hide) most of the components, including the CPU.
-This type of chip is called 'System On Chip' (SoC) and the one found on the GameBoy is referred to as **DMG-CPU** or **Sharp LR35902** `r cite("cpu-realboy")`.
+This type of chip is called 'System On Chip' (SoC) and the one found on the GameBoy is referred to as **DMG-CPU** or **Sharp LR35902** [@cpu-realboy].

-Having said that, the main processor is a **Sharp SM83** `r cite("cpu-gekkio")` and it's a mix between the Z80 and the Intel 8080.
+Having said that, the main processor is a **Sharp SM83** [@cpu-gekkio] and it's a mix between the Z80 and the Intel 8080.
 It runs at **~4.19 MHz**.

-The Z80 is itself a superset of the 8080, so what does the SM83 actually has and has not from those two? `r cite("cpu-steil")`
+The Z80 is itself a superset of the 8080, so what does the SM83 actually has and has not from those two? [@cpu-steil]

-- Neither Z80's `IX` and `IY` registers nor 8080's `IN` or `OUT` instructions are included: This means that [I/O ports](`r ref("master-system#accessing-the-rest-of-the-components")`) are not available.
-I'm not certain if that's just a measure to reduce costs, but one thing for sure is that components will have to be **completely memory-mapped** `r cite("cpu-fayzullin")`.
+- Neither Z80's `IX` and `IY` registers nor 8080's `IN` or `OUT` instructions are included: This means that [I/O ports](master-system#accessing-the-rest-of-the-components) are not available.
+I'm not certain if that's just a measure to reduce costs, but one thing for sure is that components will have to be **completely memory-mapped** [@cpu-fayzullin].
 - Only 8080's set of registers are implemented.
 - Includes Z80's extended instruction set.
 Although, only bit manipulation instructions are found.